Taecyeon Special: Winter Hitori

-Taecyeon Special: Winter Hitori or Taecyeon Special ～Winter Hitori～ is the debut Japanese album by South Korean artist and member of South Korean boy band 2PM, Ok Taec-yeon.
+Taecyeon Special: Winter Hitori or Taecyeon Special ～Winter Hitori～ is the debut Japanese album by South Korean artist Ok Taec-yeon of boy band 2PM.
 It was released on January 18, 2017.

 Background and release

-On November 19, 2016, a 15-second preview of the music video for "Winter 一人" was uploaded on 2PM Japan Official YouTube Channel.
-A special website announcing Taecyeon Special ～Winter Hitori～, Ok's debut Japanese studio album, as well as Ok's Premium Solo Concert "Winter 一人" two days later.
-On December 5, 2016, the record label revealed album covers and tracklist for the album.
-A short music video for "Winter 一人" was published on December 24, prior to its full release two weeks later.
-"Winter 一人" was made available digitally on Ok's 28th birthday, December 27.
+On November 19, 2016, a 15-second preview of the music video for "Winter Hitori" (Winter 一人) was uploaded on 2PM Japan Official YouTube Channel.
+A special website announced Ok's debut Japanese studio album Taecyeon Special ～Winter Hitori～, as well as Ok's first solo concert, also titled Winter Hitori (Winter 一人), two days later.
+On December 5, 2016, the record label revealed the album's album covers and tracklist.
+A short music video for "Winter Hitori" was published on December 24, prior to its full release two weeks later.
+The single "Winter Hitori" was made available digitally on Ok's 28th birthday, December 27.

-Ok held his first solo concert, Winter 一人, at the Tokyo Dome City Hall to promote the album on January 2–3, 2017.
-On January 5, the full music video for "Winter 一人" was released.
+Ok held his first solo concerts, Winter Hitori, at the Tokyo Dome City Hall to promote the album on January 2–3, 2017.
+On January 5, the full music video for "Winter Hitori" was released.

 The album was released on January 18, in three editions: